×

 A bone density test ought to be performed on all women over the age of 65.
 For females who have osteoporosis risk factors, the DEXA scan may be completed sooner for females with osteoporosis risk factors.
 Consider obtaining a bone density test if you’re a man over 70 or younger with risk factors.

-Exercise, vitamin and mineral supplements and medications are all possible treatments for osteoporosis that have already progressed.
+Exercise, vitamin and mineral supplements, and medications are all possible treatments for osteoporosis that has already progressed.
 You may benefit from taking supplements and engaging in physical activity to avoid osteoporosis.
-Exercises including weight bearing, resistance, and balance, are all crucial.
+Exercises, including weight bearing, resistance, and balance, are all crucial.

 Eating a nutritious, balanced diet that contains the following foods is essential for treating osteoporosis: